Dawndy anchors WIS News 10 evening news at 4:00, 5:00, 5:30 and 7:00.

 Dawndy received the Verizon 2012 Hopeline Hero Award that benefited SisterCare, an organization that helps battered women and their children.

-She was a 2011 Palmetto Center for Women TWIN Nominee, an honor presented to women whose outstanding achievements mark them as leaders and role models in business and in the community.
+She was a 2011 Palmetto Center for Women Tribute to Women in Industry nominee, an honor presented to women whose outstanding achievements mark them as leaders and role models in business and in the community.

-Dawndy's extensive coverage of a young boy's life changing because of a cochlear implant landed her a second place award by the Associated Press in the Medical/Health category in 2009.
+Dawndy's extensive coverage of a young boy's life-changing cochlear implant operation landed her a second-place award by the Associated Press in the Medical/Health category in 2009.